-One can use whatever photo gear that suits their needs, but when it approaches outside the realm of normal street photography, tripods are normally required to capture in focus images.
-All three examples below were taken with camera gear mounted to tripods.
-Those traveling offshore wanting images like below will have to decide if extra clothing and other baggage junk is more important than traveling with tripods.
+One can use whatever photo gear suiting their needs, but when it approaches outside the realm of normal street photography, tripods are normally required to capture in focus images.
+The following examples below, were taken with camera gear mounted to tripods.
+Those traveling offshore wanting images like this will have to decide if extra clothing and other baggage junk is more important than traveling with tripods.
 Wimberley WH-200 Arca

 Above, at an isolated wilderness location capturing steppe eagles using photo gear attached to a tripod (low res reference images).
 Without the aid of using a tripod, the images above wouldn't exist.
 To alleviate disappointment, your best friend, is a tripod within wilderness regions where vehicles can't reach.
 The rewards of capturing in focus shots using tripods pays-off when returning to home base looking at what has been taken — every image is in focus.

-Solo travel photo gear : You want to capture shots like this offshore?
+Overland travel photo gear : You want to capture shots like this traveling offshore?
 No problem when tripods are used.

 Scouting around a day or two in advance looking for good locations to setup tripod gear becomes normal procedure.
 Setting up camera gear in rural regions is relativity straight forward compared to bustling urban city environments.
 Below, a simple early morning location snap with DSLR camera gear ready to go.
 Depending on certain locations, tripod gear is best setup as low as possible to lesson angle views.
 Capturing locals at this spot crossing the river was worth the time and patience.